cabrerac/doagent/guides/doa-principles.md

 # DOA principles in DOAgent

-Three pillars: **shared data**, **decentralisation**, **openness**.
+Three pillars: **data first**, **decentralisation**, **openness**.
 Each section has a short idea and a minimal code snippet.

 ---

-## 1. Shared data as a first-class citizen
+## 1. Data as a first-class citizen

-Agents coordinate through **records** in one store (not hidden channels).
+Agents coordinate through **records** in one shared data model (not hidden channels).
 You choose how much is logged; the library writes outcomes, traces, and optional provenance/accountability.

 **Logging level** (in `run_config`):